Mechanical calculator

 A mechanical calculator, or calculating machine, is a mechanical device used to perform the basic operations of arithmetic automatically, or a simulation like an analog computer or a slide rule.
 Most mechanical calculators were comparable in size to small desktop computers and have been rendered obsolete by the advent of the electronic calculator and the digital computer.

 In 1642, Blaise Pascal invented the first operational mechanical calculator with better tens-carry.
 Concerned about his father's exhausting work as tax collector in Rouen, Pascal designed the Pascaline to help with the large amount of tedious arithmetic required.

 In 1672, Gottfried Leibniz started designing an entirely new machine called the Stepped Reckoner.
 It used a stepped drum, built by and named after him, the Leibniz wheel, was the first two-motion design, the first to use cursors (creating a memory of the first operand) and the first to have a movable carriage.
 Leibniz built two Stepped Reckoners, one in 1694 and one in 1706.
 The Leibniz wheel was used in many calculating machines for 200 years, and into the 1970s with the Curta hand calculator, until the advent of the electronic calculator in the mid-1970s.
 Leibniz was also the first to promote the idea of a pinwheel calculator.

 During the 18th century, several inventors in Europe were working on mechanical calculators for all four species.
-Philipp Matthäus Hahn, Johann Helfreich Müller and others constructed machines that were working flawless, but due to the enormous amount of manual work and high precision needed for these machines they remained singletons and stayed mostly in cabinets of couriosity of their respective rulers.
+Philipp Matthäus Hahn, Johann Helfreich Müller and others constructed machines that worked flawlessly, but due to the enormous amount of manual work and high precision needed for these machines they remained singletons and stayed mostly in cabinets of curiosity of their respective rulers.
 Only Müller's 1783 machine was put to use tabulating lumber prices; it later came into possession of the landgrave in Darmstadt.